Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Rubic.md

 ## Strategics

 The archetype is highly versative and consistent, able to cryze a powerful endboard with even the sparsest of hands, or play through disruption and SAK (Single-Attack-Kill) with relative ease.
-It has strong interactions with the Graveyard; most of the [Main Deck monsters](#Monsters) can Summon themselves from both the hand or Graveyard, and several [Spells](#Spell-Support) and [Traps](#Trap-Interruption) have Graveyard effects, by either resetting or banishing themselves, giving the archetype significant comeback potency.
+It has strong interactions with the Graveyard; most of the [Main Deck Monsters](#Monsters) can Summon themselves from both the hand or Graveyard, and several [Spells](#Spell-Support) and [Traps](#Trap-Interruption) have Graveyard effects, by either resetting or banishing themselves, giving the archetype significant comeback potency.

 ### Formacions
-The ideal turn 0 endboard consists of 1 monster of each Summoning tecnique, and as *many* [Traps](#Trap-Interruption) as can possibly be obtained – with such an efficient and consistent but xenophobical engine, the archetype has loads of them to replace handtraps.
+The ideal turn 0 endboard consists of 1 Monster of each Summoning tecnique, and as *many* [Traps](#Trap-Interruption) as can possibly be obtained – with such an efficient and consistent but xenophobical engine, the archetype has loads of them to replace handtraps.

 | card | evolucion | notes |
 | :--- | :-------- | :---- |